Bachelor of Social Work

 Refer to application form for guidelines.

-In response to these structural impediments, the school affirms the principle that all groups should have the opportunity to learn and to contribute in a supportive environment that validates and develops their knowledge, insights and perspectives within that environment.
+In response to these structural impediments, the School affirms the principle that individuals from all groups should have the opportunity to learn and to contribute in an environment that supports, encourages and incorporates their knowledge, insights and perspectives into our curriculum.

 Reference forms should be mailed as soon as possible to the people you have asked to write references for you.
 Instruct your referees to complete the reference forms and return them to you in a sealed envelope, with their signature on the back of the envelope over the seal.

-Your personal information, admissions essays and references must be submitted to the School of Social Work at the address below by March 1.
+Your personal information, admissions essays and references must be submitted in hard copy to the School of Social Work at the address below by March 1.

 Official transcripts should be sent to Admissions Services by March 1.